stefan22/apiMusic/readme.md

 # musicApp
 > (in progress)

-> about: `play-as-you-go` project that started out of an IIFE function; which then turned into an api-data-grabbing  modular js application, and it has just now branched out into a node express app.  &nbsp; &nbsp;  :bug:
+> about: modular js application ..  &nbsp; &nbsp;  :bug:

 > `branchZero` is the original branch